SELF-DIRECTED COMMUNITY LEARNING

 Students need to submit an application form and attend an interview to have their self-directed community learning recognised as part of their SACE.

-If you are interested please contact a Student Counsellor/Wellbeing Leader.
+If you are interested please contact the Head of Senior School.